ruihan-dong/Awesome-AMP-Design/README.md

 ## Comprehensive works (with comments)

 *in silico* mining/generation + *in vitro/in vivo* validations

+- *De novo design of self-assembling peptides with antimicrobial activity guided by deep learning (**Nat Mater 2025** | [code](https://github.com/LiuHuayang27/TransSAFP))*
+    - Introduces 11 N-terminal modification blocks for peptides.
+    - Could not be claimed as ‘de novo design’ - it’s a screening process guided by a classifier, not generation.
+    - I think the relationship between ‘self-assembling’ and ‘antimicrobial’ can be discussed more.
+In this article, these two features of most screened peptides have been validated separately.
+At least, this shows the effectiveness of their transfer learning strategy (pretrain on AMP and finetune on self-assembling peptide).
+As for p45, self-assembling events occur before binding to membranes.
+Then what’s its mechanism?
+Barrel-stave or toroidal-pore?
+Since we often think the oligomerization could be influenced by membrane environments, is there any difference for the peptides which can self-assemble in solution?

 - *Machine learning-driven discovery of highly selective antifungal peptides containing non-canonical β-amino acids (**Chem Sci 2025** | [code](https://github.com/jdrichardson97/Peptide-GPR))*
     - Interactive computational and experimtental iteration with GPR model.